 Big Ten Network Providing Major Exposure for Huskers

-For the second consecutive season, Nebraska has had every regular-season and postseason game available in national television/video form for Husker fans to follow all the action.
+For the second consecutive season, Nebraska has had every regular-season and postseason game available in video form for Husker fans to follow all the action.

 HuskersNside provided Husker fans more video streaming opportunities.
 Nebraska’s premium site on Huskers.com streamed NU’s exhibition finale against Nebraska-Kearney (Nov.
 4), before streaming the season opener against North Carolina A&T (Nov.
 9).
 Non-conference home games against Northern Arizona (Nov.
 16), Idaho State (Dec.
 1), Florida State (Dec.
 8) and Grambling State (Dec.
 29) also were streamed.